steven-mi/parallel_systems_2020/add/README.md

-# Simple C++ Project - Addition
+# Simple C Project - Addition
-This is a simple C++ project for calculating the sum of two numbers.
+This is a simple C project for calculating the sum of two numbers.
 To get started type following commands:

 ```bash
 make